 A secured debt is:

 Typically, the way you grant a lien against personal property is through a security agreement.
 Before extending a new car loan, for example, a lender will require you to sign a security agreement that grants it a lien against the vehicle that you are buying.
+It's the voluntarily lien that allows the lender to repossess your car if you don't pay as agreed.

 The action required to perfect a lien depends on the type of property and applicable state law.
 For example: